magwenelab/CodeStarterKit/ssh_keys.md

 ~~~
 ssh-copy-id -i ~/.ssh/id_ed25519_duke.pub user@ip.address.of.server # Change the name of the key and the address of the server.
 # When prompted, give the password for the server
+# If it is the first time connecting from that computer to the server, when prompted, type yes
 ~~~

+Now you can connect to the server with only `ssh user@ip.address.of.server` without the need of passwords or two-factor authentication.

-## To register your SSH key at Duke
+## Register your SSH key at Duke
 Go to this page [https://idms-web-selfservice.oit.duke.edu/advanced](https://idms-web-selfservice.oit.duke.edu/advanced)
 - Enter your credentials.
-- Click on something like "Register a new SSH key".
+- In "Manage Your Public SSH Keys",  click  "See more about SSH keys".
 - Paste the content of your `.pub` key file into the gray box that appears.
 - Click "Add Key".

-## To set a nickname for a server
+## Set up a nickname for a server
-Make a text file named `config` in the path `~/.ssh/` with this inside:
+Make a text file named `config` in the path `~/.ssh/` with the following content, changing the appropriate stuff:
 ~~~
 Host *
     AddKeysToAgent yes
     IdentityFile ~/.ssh/id_ed25519_duke #Put the name of your ssh-key files here (without the .pub extension)
     ForwardAgent yes

+# This chunk is necessary to do a ProxyJump for Duke servers
 Host dukeoit
     HostName login.oit.duke.edu
-    User yourNetID
+    User yourNetID # Change to your netID

+# This chunk will establish the nickname for the server.
 Host nickName # Here put a nickname to the server
     HostName dcc-login.oit.duke.edu # Here put the correct domain/ip address of your server
     User usernameExample # Here put the username that you have in said server